ghga-de/ghga-metadata-schema/docs/style-guide.md

 All classes in the schema must be defined in this section, where:

-- Class names must be in `sentence case`
+- Class name must be in `sentence case`
+- Class name must be in singular form
-- Class names must be unambiguous and must be a noun
+- Class name must be unambiguous and must be a noun
 - A class should have a definition that describes the class and gives an idea of its intended usage